chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ##### Superviews

 A superview is a view that higher on the view tree than it’s subviews.
 Another way to put this is that a superview is the parent view of a subview.
-It’s position is higher on the view tree and closer to the root view.
+Its position is higher on the view tree and closer to the root view.

+##### Subviews

+It logically goes, that subviews are the child views of a parent and are further down the view hierarchy than their parent.
+In  fact you can check for a views subviews by accessing the subviews property which will return an array of views that are subviews, if there are any subviews.

 ### Getting Started